 – Shower gels are formulated with a thickening polymer that gives them a thick, gel-like viscosity.

-– Body washes are more like liquid soaps.
+– Body washes are more like liquid Skin whitening soap.
 They have a thin, runny consistency and a creamy texture.

 2. It’s in the fragrance